Job Mentoring Definition:

 At times a mentor may decide who he or she would like to guide based on the passion he sees in the mentees.

-Mentoring is a purposeful process, which has the mutual consent of both the parties.
+Mentoring is a purposeful process, which has the mutual consent of both parties.
 The mentor does not limit his or her approach until shadowing his protégé.

 Great mentors are the basic pillar in the future developments of the company.
-However, for the successful training, it is required that the mentor himself is well prepared.
+However, for successful training, it is required that the mentor himself is well prepared.

 Types of Mentoring:

 There are four types of workplace mentoring i.e. formal mentoring and informal mentoring, peer mentoring and group mentoring.